Explore UAB

 Leaders: Bryan Wilbanks - Loretta Lee

 Purpose: The Joint Department Writing Group is a resource available for faculty development within the SON.
 The JDWG provides faculty mentorship to promote skills necessary for successful scholarly writing for publication.
 Our focus is on the basic mechanics of writing and manuscript structure for beginner to intermediate writers, but we support all levels of writing skills.
+We also offer individual sessions and assist with scholarly works' dissemination through posters.
 The JDWG is ideal for new faculty who need to expand their scholarly productivity.

 Membership: All faculty are welcome to join.